Mesmaroth/discord-AkephalosBot/README.md

 ### Windows
   - Install [Node.JS](https://nodejs.org/dist/v4.4.7/node-v4.4.7-x64.msi)
   - Install [Python v2.7.x](https://www.python.org/downloads/)
   - Install [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) using **Default Install**
-  - Install [node-gyp](https://github.com/nodejs/node-gyp) (Open command prompt and enter `npm install -g node-gyp`)
   - Install [FFMPEG static build](https://ffmpeg.zeranoe.com/builds/) to PATH.
 [Tutorial to install FFMPEG on Windows](http://www.wikihow.com/Install-FFmpeg-on-Windows)
   - Enter bot token or email+pass in `akebot/botLogin.js` as well as [Cleverbot](https://cleverbot.io/) API key essentials
-  - Run `install_modules.bat`
   - Run `Start_Bot.bat` or `Start_Bot_Loop.bat` if you aren't using another program to handle the bot restarting.
   - Have a role called `Admin` to use admin commands

 ## Playing Sounds:
 Sounds are executed when the command for that sound is called, the bot leaves as soon as it is done playing the sound.
-You don't need to do work when adding sounds.
-You just need to drag and drop your sound file in to the `sounds` folder and you are all set.
-The command for executing the sound on discord is what ever the filename is.
+You need to drag and drop your sound file in to the `sounds` folder and you are all set.
+The command for executing the sound on discord is an `!` plus what ever the filename is.
 If I have a sound file named `example.mp3` in the sound folder, then the command for that would be `!example`.
 Use `!sounds` to show a list of all sounds currently in the sounds folder.

 ## Adding commands:
 To customize your commands more, then you need to edit the properties in `akebot/botCommands.json`, make sure you follow the format.